 You are going to love this Weight Watchers Banana Oatmeal Cups recipe for a delicious breakfast, a healthy dessert, or even an on-the-go snack.
-This low point baked oatmeal recipe is easy to make, filling, and will keep you satisfied for hours.
+This low point baked oatmeal recipe is easy to make, and filling, plus it will keep you satisfied for hours.

 Baked Oatmeal Recipe

 What is baked oatmeal?
 Baked oatmeal is a sweet breakfast bake, muffin or casserole made with mainly oats (of all types), eggs, sugar, milk, and fruit.

 As a healthier alternative or because of dietary restrictions, baked oatmeal can be made without refined sugar.
 We used Swerve brown sugar in this recipe, but it can be replaced with regular brown sugar, white sugar, or even eliminated for a sugar-free version.